green3g/can-admin/README.md

 [![Join the chat at https://gitter.im/roemhildtg/can-crud-app](https://badges.gitter.im/roemhildtg/can-crud-app.svg)](https://gitter.im/roemhildtg/can-crud-app?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Demo
-Visit http://cancrud-roemhildtg.rhcloud.com/ for a live demo.

 ## Components

 This app utilizes canjs components from the following, both of which can be used individually: